-Efficient resource management is at the heart of efficient delivery of projects and business performance in general.
-But in a multi-project environment, it can be incredibly challenging to allocate and manage employees in such a way that they have a balanced workload, are productive, and ensure seamless delivery of all projects.
+Efficient resource management is at the heart of the efficient delivery of multiple concurrent projects and business performance in general.
+At the same time, in a multi-project environment, it can be incredibly challenging to allocate and manage employees in such a way that they have a balanced workload, are productive, and ensure seamless delivery of all projects.

 What resource management challenges are typical for a multi-project setting?
 And how can they be addressed?
 Let’s delve into these issues in the article.

 4 essential resource management challenges

 A multi-project environment is a complex system of interdependent activities.
 What makes its management most difficult is dependencies between projects: they can share human, material, and financial resources, have overlapping activities and due dates.
 In addition, a multi-project setting involves dealing with a huge amount of data that has to be stored, managed, and properly interpreted to achieve the intended results.
 Let’s review typical resource management challenges in a multi-project environment in more detail.

 Staffing concurrent projects

 A lack of resources becomes a common challenge when you need to staff projects in a multi-project setting.
 In a great number of cases, it is caused by the specificity of a multi-project environment and management mistakes.
 This includes the following factors.

 When multiple projects are running in parallel, resource conflicts can become a real challenge.
 One employee can be required for several initiatives at the same time, which is a direct consequence of resource dependencies between projects.